prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 * `adUnitId`: This is the value of the adunit name in the ad server. e.g. for GAM, it's the adunit name.
 Other ad servers may call this something different, but the idea is that the buyers want to know which slot in the app is up for auction for targeting and reporting.
 An example would be "/home/upper-mobile-banner".

-* `accountId`: The `accountId` you use to initialize the Prebid Mobile SDK is the unique identifier your Prebid Server provider assigned to you.
-This links requests from your app to server-side settings such as timeout, price granularity, and others.
+* `accountId`: The accountId is used to define the "account settings" used for this app in Prebid Server, which defines attributes like timeout and price granularity.

 * `adServer`: This parameter specifies the ad server you are using.
 It is an enum value of the type `Prebid.AdServer`.
 The possible values include `Prebid.AdServer.DFP` for Google Ad Manager and `Prebid.AdServer.MOPub` for MoPub.